crodriguez1a/ml-questions-daily/docs/index.md

 ## [Day 15](#day15)

-Which of the following are true about Principal Component Analysis:
+Which of the following are true about Principal Component Analysis?

 |Value| Description
 |----:|:----